chradev/Adroid/README.md

 ### Head and body movement using geared stepper motors controled by RPi Pico PIO

+Van Hunter Adams' algorithm for the RPi Pico PIO is downloaded, built and tested on the head movement auxiliary geared stepper motors in the Small Adroid prototype.
+For the building of the firmware, it is RPi 5 on the Wide Adroid prototype, with the complete RPi Pico C/C++ SDK and all the required tools to flash it on the target.

 [IMG_1380.webm](https://github.com/user-attachments/assets/fc1d304b-d6ce-423e-b7e3-0300df6fe03b)

 ### Dual camera streaming server with ePTZ control

+The video is a compilation of Web Sockets based user interface and remote terminals running corresponding server staff.
+In addition, almost real time video streaming is observable thanks to embedded synchronized clocks running on both server and used ends.

 https://github.com/chradev/pi-h264-to-browser-streamer/assets/11261306/cbac77e0-3cdb-4b67-8a05-6e53c996912c

 ## Mechanical design prototypes

+Three real Adroid prototypes (the Small, the Tall and the Wide) are shown.
+Two of them (the Tall and the Wide) are running Linux and a dual camera streaming server with ePTZ control on their PRi 5 boards.
+The PRi 5 boards are powered by a 3S UPS PRi module.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/Prototypes-b.png?raw=true" alt="Prototypes" width="100%">

 ## 3D printed unified details and wide mount variant with own wheel design

+It is shown of the second generation of 3D printed unified details including own Pololu like driving wheel with two O-rings.
+On the photo is shown new prototype variant with two body movement auxiliary geared stepper motors.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/3D-Printing-Details-Gen4-Plus.png?raw=true" alt="3D Printing Details" width="100%">

 ## Third party components

+The components shown on the picture are before the second generation of 3D printed unified details and include Pololu wheels and belt geared body movement scheme staff.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/ThirdPartyStaff.png?raw=true" alt="Third Party Staff" width="100%">

 ## Simulated design configurations

+The simulation web application was developed in the very beginning and did not reflect later modification made in prototyping process.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/AllDesignConfigurations.webp?raw=true" alt="All Design Configurations" width="100%">

 # Related projects and links

+Some of the links include staff from different projects, investigations and tests that could be used in the current development process.

  * [A simple web application to test different design configurations of STEAM robots](https://github.com/chradev/steam-robot-design-simulator)
  * [Dual camera, near-real-time, h.264 video streamer from RPi 5 to a bowser](https://github.com/chradev/pi-h264-to-browser-streamer)